December 2024

 Format: DOWNLOADABLE PDF

-This conference will focus on next steps for general practice and primary care in England, and discuss priorities for the Government as it consults on development of its 10-year plan for the NHS, expected in the spring.
+This conference focused on next steps for general practice and primary care in England, and discuss priorities for the Government as it prepares development of its 10-year plan for the NHS expected in the spring, alongside a revised NHS Long Term Workforce Plan next summer - which is expected to include plans to increase the number of GPs.

-It will be an opportunity to examine the Health Secretary’s recently announced plans to place GPs at the centre of a shift from hospital to community care with an emphasis on family doctor relationships, backed by increased recruitment of GPs and use of technology, infrastructure investment, and a reduction of bureaucracy.
-It follows the recommendations in Lord Darzi’s Independent Investigation of the National Health Service in England that spending should be focused on helping general practice expand and adapt to the growing number of older patients with long-term conditions.
+It was an opportunity to examine the Health Secretary’s recently announced plans to place GPs at the centre of a shift from hospital to primary and community care with an emphasis on family doctor relationships and ICBs leading the development of care, backed by increased recruitment of GPs and use of technology, infrastructure investment, and a reduction of bureaucracy.
+It followed the recommendations in Lord Darzi’s Independent Investigation of the National Health Service in England that spending should be focused on helping general practice expand and adapt to the growing number of older patients with long-term conditions.

-The conference will also be an opportunity to discuss priorities for the primary care workforce following the BMA’s work-to-rule action for GPs.
-Attendees will consider strategies for increasing the availability of GP jobs and training places, and the funding and capacity involved in meeting the NHS Long-Term Workforce Plan.
+The conference was also an opportunity to discuss priorities for the primary care workforce following the BMA’s work-to-rule action for GPs.
+Attendees considered strategies for increasing the availability of GP jobs and training places, and the funding and capacity involved in meeting the NHS Long-Term Workforce Plan.

-Further sessions will examine options for improving staff retention and well-being, including the impact of the Health Secretary’s red tape challenge to reduce bureaucracy, considering the outlook for creating additional roles.
-It comes in light of the BMA voting to phase out physician associates within general practice, and strategies for more effective and efficient use of the existing skill mix within primary care, such as the scope for pharmacists to provide more diagnosis and prescriptions.
+Further sessions examined options for improving staff retention and well-being, including the impact of the Health Secretary’s red tape challenge to reduce bureaucracy, considering the outlook for creating additional roles.
+It came in light of the BMA voting to phase out physician associates within general practice and the Health Secretary launching a review into their role, with discussion looking at strategies for more effective and efficient use of the existing skill mix within primary care, such as the scope for pharmacists to provide more diagnosis and prescriptions.

-We are pleased to be able to include keynote sessions with: Jake Beech, Policy Fellow, The Health Foundation; Prof Aruna Garcea, Chair, Primary Care Network Advisory Group, NHS Confederation; Prof Kamila Hawthorne, Chair, RCGP; Dr Samira Anane, GP; and Deputy Chair, GP Committee England, BMA; and William Pett, Head, Policy, Public Affairs and Research, Healthwatch England.
+We are pleased to have been able to include keynote sessions with: Jake Beech, Policy Fellow, The Health Foundation; Prof Aruna Garcea, Chair, Primary Care Network Advisory Group, NHS Confederation; Prof Kamila Hawthorne, Chair, RCGP; and Dr Samira Anane, GP; and Deputy Chair, GP Committee England, BMA.

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DHSC; DBT; HM Treasury; NAO; and The Scottish Government.
+As well as key stakeholders, those that attended include officials from DHSC; DBT; HM Treasury; HMPPS; MOJ; NAO; and The Scottish Government.